jul0105/last-byte.github.io/_posts/2019-03-13-Enigma2017-Crackme0-writeup.md

 title: Enigma 2017 Crackme 0 Writeup
 subtitle: Reverse engineering with Binary Ninja and GDB
 ---
 Yesterday I bought the commercial edition of [Binary Ninja](https://binary.ninja/) and I wanted to test it out so I went looking for some interesting reverse engineering challenges.
 Since I SUCK at reverse engineering I decided to go for a simple crackme from the 2017 edition of the Enigma CTF called [Crackme 0](https://hackcenter.com/competition/train/1/Enigma-2017/Crackme-0).
-Now, I could've looked at the provided [C source code](https://shell-enigma2017.hackcenter.com/static/dc7f79bcb37030ddc9f001208767e999/crackme_0_empty.c) but what's the point in reverse engineering if you already have the source?
-Let's leave C source codes to whitehats, shall we?
+I could've looked at the provided [C source code](https://shell-enigma2017.hackcenter.com/static/dc7f79bcb37030ddc9f001208767e999/crackme_0_empty.c) but what's the point in reverse engineering if you already have the source?
+Let's leave source codes to whitehats, shall we?

 ## Static analysis with Binary Ninja

 First things first, I fired up my good friend Binary Ninja (Binja from now on) and started looking around the binary.
-Other than main() we have three other interesting functions:
+Other than main() we have three interesting functions:
 - wrong()
 - decrypt()
 - fromhex()